This post is dedicated to my dentist aunt Janice, and everyone who has teeth.

 - Vegetarians and vegans should be sure to get plenty of the fat-soluble vitamins K2, D3, A and E. If you’re prone to cavities like I was, you may be deficient in these fat-soluble vitamins that are most bioavailable from ethically sourced animal foods.
 Weston Price also noted that none of the people with solid dentition in the indigenous cultures that he observed were vegetarians.
 Their diets were comprised of grass fed muscle and organ meats (nose-to-tail), raw milk and butter, wild fish, eggs from free-roaming chickens, cod liver oil, fermented foods, soaked nuts, and freshly ground grains with a variety of fresh fruits and vegetables.

-- Eat unpasteurized grass fed ghee or butter from cows, water buffalo or goats, or take vitamin K2 supplements.
+- Eat unpasteurized grass fed ghee or butter from cows, water buffalo or goats for vitamin K2.
 K2 is vital for bone growth.
 Get to know your small local biodynamic/organic/regenerative farmers, and support them.
 See yourself as part of the greater cycle of life.
 Invest in a large meat freezer for easy cooking.
 If you’re in Ontario, use code ROOTTOSKY15 for $15 off your first order at wildmeadowsfarm.ca.

-- Animal foods are best when wild, pasture raised or organic.
-Organic dairy products from 100% grass fed pasture raised ruminants such as cows or goats, are best raw.
+- Animal foods are best when wild or pasture raised, and grass fed AND grass finished.
+Organic dairy products from 100% grass fed pasture raised ruminants such as cows or goats (whatever you can tolerate), are best raw.

-- Drink plenty of spring water (or at least reverse osmosis filtered, restructured, and remineralized water).
+- Drink plenty of pure spring water (or at least reverse osmosis filtered, restructured, and remineralized water).

 Stress, processed foods, and inadequate nutrition negatively affect dental fluid flow and contribute to tooth decay.
 When we begin to understand healthy oral ecology, reversing active decay with practical steps that feed your teeth and serve your entire body, you can reduce dentist appointment stress and expensive bills, and begin to make informed decisions about the long-term health of your mouth.